 When should I use parking lights?

-According to the Highway Code (section 249) all vehicles are required to display parking lights when parked on a road or a lay-by with a speed limit greater than 30mph.
-This makes it impractical to park on faster roads at night for extended periods, as leaving parking lights on for too long is likely to drain the car’s battery.
+According to the Highway Code (section 249) all vehicles are required to display parking lights when parked either on a road or in a lay-by on a road with a speed limit greater than 30mph.
+This makes it impractical to park on faster roads at night for extended periods, because leaving parking lights on for too long is likely to drain the car’s battery.

-The Highway Code also advises motorists to avoid parking on the road in fog unless it’s unavoidable, and to leave parking lights on in this situation.
+The Highway Code also advises motorists not to park on the road in fog unless it’s unavoidable, and to leave parking lights on in this situation.

 Parking lights and the MoT

 It’s a legal requirement that all cars driven on UK roads have a full set of working sidelights.
-This means any vehicle submitted for its annual (from its third birthday onwards) MoT test will fail if any of the front and rear side lights or numberplate bulbs are faulty.
+This means any vehicle submitted for its annual (from its third birthday onwards) MoT test will fail if any of the front or rear sidelights or number plate bulbs are faulty.

-We recommend following our MoT checklist a few days before its test, because replacing a bulb yourself is often a very cheap and easy task that can save you an unexpected bill at the garage.
+We recommend following our MoT checklist a few days before your car’s test, because replacing a bulb yourself is often a very cheap and easy task that can save you an unexpected bill at the garage.